 1. Introduction

-This Cookie Policy explains how BacInk (hereinafter referred to as “we,” “this website”) uses cookies and similar technologies to recognize the devices you use to access our website.
-This policy explains what these technologies are, why we use them, and how you can control their use.
+This Cookie Policy explains how BacInk (hereinafter referred to as "we," "our website") uses cookies and similar technologies to recognize your device when you visit our site.
+It explains what these technologies are, why we use them, and how you can control their use.

 1.1 Translations

-This document has translations available in other languages.
-In case of any conflict, uncertainty, or evident inconsistency between any of these versions and the Traditional Chinese version, the Traditional Chinese version shall prevail.
+This document is available in other languages.
+In the event of any conflict, uncertainty, or obvious inconsistency between any version and the Traditional Chinese version, the Traditional Chinese version shall prevail.

 1.2 Other Translations

-To obtain translations of this statement in other languages, please select your language version from the dropdown menu in the top right corner.
+For translations of this statement in other languages, please select a language version from the dropdown menu in the top right corner.

 2. What is a Cookie?

 A cookie is a small text file that is stored on your computer or mobile device when you visit a website.
-Cookies are widely used to make websites work or work more efficiently, as well as to provide information to the website owners.
+Cookies are widely used to make websites work or work more efficiently, and to provide information to the website owner.

 2.1 Types of Cookies

-- First-party Cookies: Cookies set directly by our website, used for basic website functionality and to enhance user experience.
+• First-Party Cookies: Cookies set directly by our website for basic functionality and enhancing user experience

-- Third-party Cookies: Cookies set by third-party services (such as Google Analytics), used for analysis and tracking purposes.
+• Third-Party Cookies: Cookies set by third-party services (like Google Analytics) for analytics and tracking purposes

 2.2 Duration of Cookies

-- Session Cookies: Temporary cookies that are automatically deleted when you close your browser.
+• Session Cookies: Temporary cookies that are deleted when you close your browser

-- Persistent Cookies: Cookies that remain on your device for a certain period of time or until you manually delete them.
+• Persistent Cookies: Cookies that remain on your device for a certain period or until you manually delete them

 3. Cookies We Use